simonmichael/hledger_site/src/currency-conversion.md

 ``` -->

 ## Converting with equity or with costs

+Here's another look at the equity vs costs style of conversion entries,
+somewhat repeating the content above.

 In a currency conversion or a stock purchase/sale, one commodity is exchanged for another.
 In plain text accounting, there are two ways to record such conversions: